wpfleger96/Calculator/README.md

     expressions and the computed numbers; A button to switch between using "iteration" and "recursion";
     the ability to toggle individual bits on and off, updating the UI appropriately.
-    Your GUI must make use of some of the styling facilities available in Swing.
+    Your GUI must make use of some of the styling facilities available in JavaFX.
     You will include your mockups in the <code>MOCKUP.md</code> file. **You need to have this part committed to your git repository before 2014-04-07 @ 11:55 PM** The grader will deduct 5 points if your Git log does not reflect this upon